 How can you tell if you’ll benefit from a companion dog?

-There do seem to be some reliable predictors of whether wannabe pet parents will have a happy and satisfying relationship with their dog.
+There are some reliable predictors of whether wannabe pet parents will have a happy and satisfying relationship with their dog.

-For example, people are more likely to have a more positive perception of their relationship with their dog if they don’t have children.
+For example, people are more likely to have a more positive view of their relationship with their dog if they don’t have children.

-Which goes to show that deciding to get a dog shouldn’t just be based on what they can do for us, but what we can do for them as well.
+This shows that deciding to get a dog shouldn’t just be based on what they can do for us.
+But what we can do for them as well.

-Bear in mind that relationships between humans and dogs don’t always work out.
-And this is borne out by the huge surplus dog population living in rescue shelters.
+Relationships between humans and dogs don’t always work out.
+And we see this in the huge surplus dog population living in rescue shelters.

-So before you commit to a companion dog, take time to ask yourself what you hope to get out of it.
-And whether you’re going to be able to meet all their needs for the next 10-15 years.
+So before you commit to a companion dog, ask yourself what you hope to get out of it.
+And if you’re going to be able to meet all their needs for the next 10-15 years.

 Should I Get A Companion Dog For Help With My Disability?

-Dogs benefit people with all kinds of physical disabilities, learning disabilities, and mental illnesses.
+Dogs help people with all kinds of physical disabilities, learning disabilities, and mental illnesses.

-Trained service dogs are expensive, and waiting lists to receive one from a non-profit training organisation are typically very long.
+But, trained service dogs are expensive.
+And waiting lists to get one from a non-profit training organisation are often very long.

-Which means a lot of people want to know if they can enjoy some of the same benefits with a companion dog, which they train themselves.
+So, lots of people want to know if they can enjoy the same benefits with a companion dog, which they train themselves.

 Research has shown that for sophisticated support to thrive with a disability, trained assistance dogs are significantly more effective than companion dogs.

-If you go down the DIY route, it’s important to have realistic expectations about how much a rearing a puppy will demand from you physically, emotionally, and financially.
+If you go down the DIY route, you must have realistic expectations about how much a rearing a puppy will demand from you physically, emotionally, and financially.